-Tests (30%, 25%)
+Tests (25%, 25%)

-There will be two in-class tests (October 21 and December 5), which will cover material from lecture and the readings up to the date administered.
-A make-up test will be held only for students missing a test for valid reasons with documentation (see next section).
+There will be two in-class tests (October 26 and December 10), which will cover material from lecture and the readings up to the date administered.
+Please note that all students are expected to write the test during our scheduled class time (Monday, 2:00 - 4:00 p.m.
+EST).

+A make-up test or missed submission/s, will be granted only for students with valid reasons (see next section).